airbnb/chronon/README.md

 run.py --mode consistency-metrics-compute --conf production/joins/quickstart/training_set.v2
 ```

-This job takes will take the primary key(s) and timestamps from the log table (`default.quickstart_training_set_v2_logged` in this case), and uses those to create and run a join backfill.
+This job will take the primary key(s) and timestamps from the log table (`default.quickstart_training_set_v2_logged` in this case), and uses those to create and run a join backfill.
 It then compares the backfilled results to the actual logged values that were fetched online

 It produces two output tables: